 14.1.
 Timeliness

-35 days after the end of the reference period (except for the publication on July and November, 40 days after the end of the reference period)
+35 days after the end of the reference period (except for the publications related to the reference month of July and November, released 40 days after the end of the reference period).

 14.2.
 Punctuality